timdeschryver/timdeschryver.dev/blog/secure-your-yarp-bff-with-cookie-based-authentication/index.md

 - Authenticating a user through an identity provider (Auth0 in my case)
 - Creating endpoints to login, logout and get user information (this will later-on be consumed by the application)

-I'm using my [Sandbox](https://github.com/timdeschryver/Sandbox) as demo application, which follows the following architecture:
+I'm using my [Sandbox](https://github.com/timdeschryver/Sandbox) as demo application, which follows the following architecture within a .NET Aspire solution:

 ![High-level architecture of the Sandbox application.](./images/architecture.png)